-My preferred way to slice the sweet potatoes is using a mandoline.
+Our recommended way to slice the sweet potatoes is using a mandoline slicer.

 If you have not used one, a mandoline is a slicer what allows setting the thickness of whatever you are slicing.

-The ingredient is placed on the slicer and held firm with a guard (this protects hands too).
+The sweet potato is placed on the slicer and held firm with a guard (this protects hands too).

-The guard easily pushes the ingredient against the slicing blade creating perfect slices in a seconds.
+The guard easily pushes the potato against the slicing blade creating uniformly thick slices in a seconds.

-They are available at grocery stores, Asian supermarkets, and online.
-Mandolines are affordable and a great kitchen tool for many uses.
+You can buy mandolin slicers at grocery stores, Asian supermarkets, and online.
+They are affordable and a great kitchen tool for many uses.